LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

          "Animal: Froggy"

+     Try this first, and note the extra credit version below.

    * All the methods that print should be void.
 Which need a parameter, of what type?

 #.
 Complete the file :repsrc:`test_animal.cs <animal_lab_stub/test_animal.cs>`